CODE-SUBMIT/simulator1/README.md

 Given a bathroom with random furniture positions, the trained RL agent is able to produce a good layout for the bathroom graphics scenes.
 The first row represents the the ground truth layoutfor a bathroom in the simulation and its corresponding render.
 The second row represents the bath-room with random furniture positions.
 The third row represents the final layouts produced by theproposed method.
 The fourth row represents the corresponding layout renders.

-The Code and More Results will be released soon:)
+Code and more results will be released soon.
 Please contact deepearthgo@gmail.com if you have questions.